Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Global overview

-\subsection{Global overview}
+\section{Global overview}

-A global view of the shock droplet interaction at a $We\approx2000$ is depicted in figure \ref{fig2}.
-The time stamps are clocked from the moment shockwave interacts with the droplet, and it is normalized with the inertial time scale $t_i = d_0/u_a\sqrt{\rho_a/\rho_l}$ such that $\tau = t/t_i$.
-In this regime, we observe SIE mode of breakup.
-The shock wave has minimal influence on the droplet \citep{sharmaShockInducedAerobreakup2021c}, while the induced flow behind shock imposes aerodynamic disruptive forces.
-The drop starts deforming in the presence of non-uniform shear and pressure on the surface.
-It deforms to a cup-cake shape with a lip-like feature at the equator by virtue of shear and wake vortices \citep{sharmaShockInducedAerobreakup2021c}.
-Shear on the forward-facing segment induces liquid mass transport to the periphery, which is accompanied by unstable waves originating from KHI.
-This liquid is then stripped off through the other unstable wave modes, which will be discussed below (see figure \ref{fig2}b-c).
-However, to crudely describe, KHI wave crests in the non-linear regime are destabilized under the influence of local acceleration, and an azimuthal RTI enables periodic ligament formation.
-These ligaments then generate a fine mist of droplets through RPI, as observed in figure \ref{fig2}d.
+A global view of the shock droplet interaction at a $We\approx2000$ is depicted in figure \ref{fig:self-similar}a.
+The time $(t)$ is clocked from the moment the shockwave interacts with the droplet, and it is normalized with the inertial time scale $t_i = d_0/u_{as}\sqrt{\rho_{as}/\rho_l}$ such that $\tau = t/t_i$, where $\rho_{as}$ and $u_{as}$ are the air properties just behind the shock and the same has been used to determine overall Weber numbers $We$.
+In this regime, we observe the SIE mode of breakup.
+The shock wave itself has minimal influence on the droplet deformation in the present case \citep{sharmaShockInducedAerobreakup2021c}, while the induced flow behind the shock imposes aerodynamic forces and prominent disruption.
+The drop starts deforming in the presence of non-uniform shear and pressure on its surface.
+It deforms to a cup-cake shape with a lip-like feature at the equator due to shear and wake \citep{sharmaShockInducedAerobreakup2021c}, as seen at $\tau\approx0.8$ in figure \ref{fig:self-similar}a and illustrated in figure \ref{fig:self-similar}a.
+Shear on the forward-facing segment induces the liquid mass at the interface to transport towards the periphery at the equator, as indicated by the red-arrow in figure \ref{fig:self-similar}c.
+This is accompanied by unstable waves originating from KHI, visible as bumps or undulations over the interface at $\tau\approx1$ in figure \ref{fig:self-similar}a.
+This liquid is then stripped off and forms a cluster of daughter droplets, dispersed downstream by the high-speed air as observed for $\tau>1$ in figure \ref{fig:self-similar}a.
+This process continues; meanwhile, the overall parent drop geometry evolves due to persistent aerodynamic forces and a reduction in effective mass until the atomization event is complete.
+The mechanism of the stripping action involves shear-induced unstable waves, which form these undulations or lobes that break down through a small-scale mechanism referred to as sub-secondary breakup processes.
+This process is briefly illustrated in Figures \ref{fig:self-similar}d,f.